 - You can jump back and forth in ticks on intraday charts; this is beneficial when you want to skip activity in a slow market.

-- MultiCharts offer load of analysis tools.
+- MultiCharts offer a load of analysis tools.
 Including volume analysis, trading system analysis and many others – click here to read more about MultiCharts analysis tools.

 NinjaTrader